 I love that saying.
 “Its not really my cup of tea”.
 (Its so British, we do love our tea)!
 I came across a little monologue a couple of years ago, and I’d saved it in a folder on my computer called “words I love”.
-I was looking through the folder the other day and came across it, and it got me kinda thinking… It really fits in the “Blogosphere” as much as it fits into life in general.
+It is about how we are not everyones cup of tea.
+I was looking through the folder the other day and came across it.
+It got me kinda thinking… It really fits in the “Blogosphere” as much as it fits into life in general.
 When we write a blog, we all want people to read our words, interact with us, love our Instagram grids, like our tweets and generally enjoy our work.
 In life, we want people to like us and think we are good people.
 But, sometimes, they just kinda don’t and thats ok!
 Let me explain.

 Lets first start with the words that inspired this post;

-There are so many reasons for this, and probably most of them are nothing to do with you!
+There are so many reasons that you may not be someones cup of tea.
+The truth of it is that probably, most of them are nothing to do with you!
 A few of the reasons could be;

 You just don’t connect – Think of your own social media activity.
 You probably follow hundreds more accounts than you interact with yes?
 Now for me personally, some of the accounts that I follow, but have no real interest or interaction with, are accounts that followed me in the early days, and I thought the done thing was you followed back.
 (I am too polite to now unfollow them, I feel bad, so I just scroll past) I don’t do that now, I only follow back accounts I have a genuine interest in.
-It serves no one positively (other than give them a number addition) if I follow for the sake of it.
-Its not that they write rubbish or anything, its just that I don’t connect with them.
+It serves no one positively (other than to add a vanity metric) if I follow for the sake of it.
+I have written about falling into the vanity metrics trap here.
+It’s not that they write rubbish or anything, it’s just that I don’t connect with them.
 Not their fault.
 You see?

 Some People don’t want more Friends – This one is a strange one for me, but I know it to be true as otherwise, there would be no such thing as cliques.
 With these cliques, they often don’t really welcome new comers, because they are in their comfort zone in their clique.
 We all saw it at school/college, maybe in the workplace, maybe even again, on social media.
+I even wrote a post about the whole Girl Gang thing!
 Their coldness towards you is not about you, its about them not wanting what they see as their comfort blanket disrupted.
 They like how things are, they don’t like change, they don’t want anyone potentially “taking their friends from them” Its their insecurities acting, not their opinion or impression of you.